jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

-Porting a classical score into the Python Score environment requires only two changes.
+Porting a classical score into the PythonScore environment requires only two changes.
 First, one needs to set the argument of the CsScore bin utility to "python pysco.py".
 Second, the classical score code needs to be passed as a string to the score() object.
-These changes result in the followin Python Score code:
+These changes result in the followin PythonScore code:

 .. literalinclude:: ../../examples/tutorials/amen/amen_upgrade.csd
     :language: python